Creating and Running React Projects with ServBay

 servbay-react.servbay.demo

-(a demo domain to distinguish from the development domain) - Site Type: Select
+(a demo domain distinguishing production from development) - Site Type: Select

 Static